rolandjlevy/Express-coronavirus-country-stats-with-charts/readme.md

-# Coronavirus API showing stats & charts
+# Covid19 API showing data and charts

+Click on each country to see data chart and sort with table headers.
+Fully responsive on mobiles.

 ### Notes